Strange96/LogOps/README.md

 * sandsized_admin
 * password: admin

 Navigate to admin control using the menu in the upper-right corner.
-Here a new company may be added under `Add company`.
-Copy an id from the company list, and logout.
-Navigate to the login page and create a new user using the copied id.
-You can now login using the new account.
+Here a new company may be added under 'Add company'.
+Below under 'companies', save the company license of the company you created (to the right of the company name), and logout via the menu in the upper-right corner.
+Navigate to the login page again and create a new user using the company license.
+You can now login using the new account and open your dashboard via the menu in the upper-right corner.

 THE FOLLOWING ONLY APPLIES IF RUNNING ON AWS:

-Go to `Code management` and click create code.
+Go to 'Code management' and click create code.
 Enter a name and some code, example: [Example Parser Code](https://github.com/Jakan16/Log-Jolie-Cloud/blob/master/builder/test/example_jolie_parser.ol).
 Known issue: The builder service is only authorized to access the kubernetes service for 15 min at a time, and must be restated after this time span.
 This can be done with `kubectl delete pods -l app=builder`.
 The deployment will automatically start the new pods.

+If you're running LogOps locally, instead of the above which only applies to AWS, go to the 'Code management' menu on the left, click create code and provide a name.
+Locally, no code needs to supplied - this is explanied later on.

 Navigate to Subscription in the left menu.
-Enter an agent name and click create.
+Enter an agent name, click create and save the agent license key.
 Open a terminal and go to the Log-Agent/Files directory.
 Run the following command:

 `python3 Agent.py [Company id used to create user] [agent license key] http://[url of load balancer]/auth http://[url of load balancer]/getParserHost [name of log parser]`